Deploy WPM to remote systems

 You can also deploy Web Transaction Recorder and WPM Players to remote systems to:

 - Simulate the physical location of end users.
-Deploy a Web Transaction Recorder and WPM Player to the same geographical location as a large group of your end users to receive more accurate WPM data that represents the typical user experience over time.
+Deploy a Web Transaction Recorder and WPM Player to a remote system in the same geographical location as a large group of your end users to receive more accurate WPM data that represents the typical user experience over time.
 For example, add a WPM Player to a server in Europe to monitor a web application hosted in the US.

 - Test firewalls and proxies.
-Add a WPM Player to a remote server to mimic the authentication that end users must navigate to access a web application.
-For example, set up a WPM Player outside of your firewall, perhaps using a proxy.
+Add a WPM Player to a remote system to mimic the authentication that end users must navigate to access a web application.
+For example, deploy a WPM Player to a remote system located outside of your firewall, perhaps using a proxy.

 See these topics for details:

 - Deploy Web Transaction Recorders to remote systems